-Marsha began her yoga journey in 1975 with Richard Hittleman's book 28 Days of Yoga.
-Taking the book to live in the bush with her husband, Jim, she established a daily practice of yoga and meditation that has served her to this day.
-After moving to Fairbanks she became involved in several Mind-Body disciplines.
-She has studied the art of Shudokan and Gosoke Ryu karate for 22 years and holds a 6th degree blackbelt in Shudokan karate and 3rd degree blackbelt in Gosoke Ryu.
-She has enjoyed Tai Chi for about 13 years and the past couple of years had made time to practice the ancient art of Qigong.
-She has been able to present Spring Forest Qigong in workshops in Fairbanks and Juneau.
-In addition to her passion for the martial arts, she has returned to pursuing yoga passionately for about 10 years, instructing the last 5.
-She has taught yoga classes at the International Karate Association, one summer as a twice weekly private instructor, for seniors in the OLLI program and currently conducts weekly classes at the Senior Center.
-Her teacher training has come about primarily through Sundari's Anusara teacher trainings and Lynn Minton.
-She is grateful for the influence of Susanne Lyle and Teri Vierick.
-Her certification process has been through White Lotus Yoga with Ganga White and Tracey Rich.
-She is an RYT 200 and E-RYT 200 with Yoga Alliance.She brings to her classes a love of alignment, the beauty of a quiet center, and the joy of inner discovery.
+I began my yoga journey in 1975 with Richard Hittleman's book "28 Days of Yoga".
+Taking the book to live in the bush with my husband, I established a daily practice of yoga and meditation that has served me to this day.
+After moving to Fairbanks I became involved in several Mind-Body disciplines.
+I studied the art of Shudokan and Gosoke Ryu karate for 22 years and hold a 6th degree blackbelt in Shudokan karate and 3rd degree blackbelt in Gosoke Ryu.
+I enjoyed Tai Chi for about 13 years and currently try to find time to practice the ancient art of Qigong and Tai Chi.
+I returned to pursuing yoga passionately, instructing since 2003.
+I taught yoga classes at the International Karate Association back in the day, as a private instructor, for seniors in the OLLI program and pre-pandemic conducted weekly classes at the Senior Center and at the Fairbanks Correctional Center.
+Co-founder and now owner of Heart Stream Yoga, I teach prenatal, beginner and senior/gentle classes.
+My teacher training has come about primarily through Sundari's Anusara teacher trainings and Lynn Minton.
+I am grateful for the influence of Susanne Lyle and Teri Vierick.
+My certification process was through White Lotus Yoga with Ganga White and Tracey Rich.
+I am an RYT 200, YCEP, and E-RYT 200 with Yoga Alliance.
+I bring to my classes a love of alignment, the beauty of a quiet center, and the joy of inner discovery.